 Unfiltered and Unfettered Kindness at the Grassroots Radio Conference

 Had a fabulous time, this weekend, at the Grassroots Radio Conference in (itself fabulous) Lowell, MA.
-I met dozens of radio producers and fellow progressive travellers from around the world - lifelong activists, most of them.
+I met dozens of radio producers and fellow progressive travelers from around the world – lifelong activists, most of them.
 The whole event totally psyched me up and recharged my batteries, and reminded me of the critical importance of immersing yourself within a supportive community that shares your values.

 The conference also reminded me of the wonderfulness of being progressive.
 The people I met were so kind and generous: many of the radio producers bought copies of _The Lifelong Activist_ to support me, a progressive author, even though they could have easily requested free review copies from the publisher…and it’s a safe bet that most do not have wads of cash to throw around.